How to Put a Cheese Board Together for your next get together.

 I participated in Mom Blog Tour at the Summer Fancy Food Show on behalf of Wendy’s Bloggers and received Wisconsin Cheese products to facilitate my review.

 A cheese board is the perfect appetizer to any party or get together.
 It’s the perfect accompaniment to a glass of wine and can surely be enjoyed all on it’s own as a delicious lunch or brunch.
-Being how cheese is a natural snack with loads of calcium and just making up 5% of your daily calories.

 How to put your cheese board together